 Patents and Trademarks

-The University of New Mexico is the Patent and Trademark Depository for the state of New Mexico.
-We can provide you with instruction as to how to perform a search* in the patent and trademark databases in order to determine that your idea, process or design is unique.
+The University of New Mexico is no longer a Patent and Trademark Depository for New Mexico.
+We can assist with basic questions on patent or trademark searching and provide you with a computer login/password to conduct your search*.
+We are not able to provide detailed assistance in the search process as we no longer have access to databases provided the U.S. Patent and Trademark Office.
 We are not premitted to assist in the application process, nor provide any legal advice.
 If this is your first time attempting to apply for a patent or trademark we encourage you to read though the various links on the Guide.
 Should you have questions or require further assistance please contact Dan Barkley at Zimmerman Library, 505.277.7180.

 *Disclaimer: PTDLs are neither required nor encouraged to conduct patent and trademark searches for their patrons as that activity may be interpreted as rendering a judgment or opinion.
 PTDLs are required to instruct patrons in the use of the search tools available at the PTDLs for patrons conducting their own patent and trademark searches.